 Thanks to the hosting company BigRock and the wide range of BigRock coupon codes, buying hosting & domain and setting up a website has become easier.
 All that remains is choosing the best blogging platform.
 Thus, we will first take a look at WordPress.org, followed by WordPress.com, next in line will be Blogger, then Tumblr, Medium, followed by Ghost, then Squarespace, Wix and finally Weebly.

 A. Things To Consider When Selecting a Blogging Platform

-All of the best platforms for blogging to be discussed excel in one way or another and they are all very good for their designated market.
-However, when selecting a blogging platform, you have to consider a few issues.
-These being, price, design possibilities, mobile friendliness, ease of use, and hosting concerns.
+Likewise, while all of the best platforms for blogging excel in one way or another and they are all very good for their designated market, when selecting a blogging platform, you have to consider a few issues.
+These being; price, design possibilities, mobile friendliness, ease of use, and hosting concerns.

 1. Price : Price is a very important concern.
 When you start blogging, the potential to make money is always there, however you have to consider how much money you are putting in.
 Your needs for the blog will determine how much you are willing to invest in it, and the software to support it.
 Prices for the blog include software prices, hosting services as well as domain registration.
 Depending on which platform you choose you may be able to forgo some of these expenses.

 2. Design Possibilities : When you start a blog you may have an idea of what you want the blog to look like, and what you want to be able to do with the blog.
 This means that you may require specific capabilities in the platform, so as to give your blog the look and feel you envision.
 Even with the most popular blogging platforms, there are functions that one may have but others not.
 WordPress.com does not use plugins for example, while WordPress.org does.
 Some blogging platforms have templates and themes for you to use, while others are simple in their blogging presentation or function as micro-blogs.